-- 2018 Nichols College bought Dudley Hill Golf Club. - 2019 Three new business concentrations were introduced: a BSBA in Corporate Finance & Investments, Digital and Social Media Marketing, and Marketing Analytics. - 2020 Business Analytics was introduced as a new BSBA concentration. - 2021 Six new concentrations were introduced: a Bachelor of Arts in Criminal Psychology, and a BSBA in Entrepreneurship, Nonprofit Management, Real Estate Management, Sport Marketing & Content Creation, and Sport Sales & Strategy.
+- 2018 Nichols College bought Dudley Hill Golf Club. - 2019 Nichols launched two new BSBA concentrations: Corporate Finance & Investments and Digital and Social Media Marketing. - 2020 Business Analytics was introduced as a new BSBA concentration. - 2021 Nichols launched a new BA major in Criminal Psychology as well as new BSBA concentrations in Entrepreneurship, Real Estate Management, Sport Marketing & Content Creation, and Sport Sales & Strategy.